LSWR T14 class: Construction history

 Despite his track record, Drummond decided to return to the 4-6-0 wheel arrangement.
 This was because such a design had been proven on other railways such as the Great Central, and the additional traction provided by an extra pair of driving wheels was useful in starting heavy trains.
 The resultant class T14 incorporated many features seen previously on his other 4-6-0 designs, the Drummond lipped chimney, large splashers.
-However, driving wheel diameter was increased from 6 feet to 6 feet 7 inches, and these were powered by four cylinders set in line in an arrangement similar to German practice in the first years of the 20th century.
+However, driving wheel diameter was increased from 6 ft 0 in to 6 ft 7 in, and these were powered by four cylinders set in line in an arrangement similar to German practice in the first years of the 20th century.
 Divided drive was retained with the inside cylinders driving the front axle whilst the outside ones propelled the second axle.

 Steam distribution was by two sets of Walschaerts valve gear on the outside, the motion of the inside valves being derived through rockers.
-Six locomotives (447 and 458–62) were fitted with Drummond's smokebox superheater, the other four used saturated steam.They were fitted with Drummond's patent cross water tubes in the firebox.These were later removed by R.W.Urie, who also fitted them with a conventional 'Eastleigh' smoke tube superheater with extended smokebox.
+Six locomotives (447 and 458–62) were fitted with Drummond's smokebox superheater, the other four used saturated steam.They were fitted with Drummond's patent cross water tubes in the firebox.
+These were later removed by R.W.
+Urie, who also fitted them with a conventional 'Eastleigh' smoke tube superheater with extended smokebox.

 However, despite a definite improvement in performance over his previous 4-6-0 designs, the class was still plagued by heavy coal and water consumption combined with the serious mechanical problem of hot axle boxes, which had also afflicted all his previous 4-6-0s.